cbt-inspector/hofmann/README.md

 Main script for the website of Joachim Hofmann

 Functions in files:

 - main.py:
     - routing of requests via flask
     - returning HTML files with jinja2 arguments
     - serving these files to the user

-- requirements.txt
+- requirements.txt:
     - text file for all required Python modules for easy installation

-- app.ini
+- app.ini:
     - Init file for an uwsgi server (with arguments)

-- css
-    - CSS files in the static/css folder

-- javascript
-    - js files in the static/js folder

 - templates folder:

-    - base.html
+    - base.html:
         - base template for the webpage
-    - including JS functions for e.g. the darkmode
-    - CSS stylings

-    - index.html
+    - index.html:
         - the main page including building up the list of directories

-    - dir.html
+    - dir.html:
         - template for building up the list of directory contents
         - navigation buttons, current location listing

 - static folder:

+    - css folder:
+        - base.js:
+            - Base Styles used all over the page.
+        - about.css:
+            - Styles for the 'about.html' template page.
+        - datenschutz.css:
+            - Styles for the 'datenschutz.html' template page.
+        - dir.css:
+            - Styles for the 'about.html' template page.
+        - error.css:
+            - Styles for the Error page.

+    - js folder:
+        - base.js:
+            - Main JavaScript functions for the page.

     - assets folder:
         - Icons used on the pages
+        - Backgrounds for pages

     - files folder:
         - All files to be served as content on the page